VincentZ-42/Task-List-Manager/README.md

 - Create a web application that can track task completion for various to-do lists for mutiple users
 	- `Express.js` widely used to handling routing and HTTP requests
 - Use relational database, PostgresSQL, to store user information
 	- `PostgreSQL` allows us to associate specific data with certain users, allowing a more personal interface with the application
-- Deploy web application on Heroku
-	- Deploying on Heroku allows our application to run on a cloud service, giving access to anyone in the public instead of forcing users to download code and running locally.

 ## Technologies Used
 - Pug as template engine